Automattic/mongoose/docs/subdocs.md

 ### Removing Subdocs

-Each subdocument has it's own [remove](./api.html#types_embedded_EmbeddedDocument-remove) method.
+Each subdocument has its own [remove](./api.html#types_embedded_EmbeddedDocument-remove) method.
 For an array subdocument, this is equivalent to calling `.pull()` on the subdocument.
 For a single nested subdocument, `remove()` is equivalent